San Francisco, California

 - End the Silence in Our Faith Communities about Mental Health Disorders;

-- Reduce the Stigma of Mental Illness;
+- Reduce the Stigma or Discrimination of Mental Illness;

 - Leave with skills, resources, and ethical framework for being with and advocating for individuals and families affected by Mental Health issues.

 Event Contact and Ticket Questions: Chris Miller; Email: email@example.com

 Coffee (Browse resource table for NAMI, QPR, and other handouts)

 Rev. Dana Bainbridge, Founder & Director, Recovery Cafe

 ||Role of Faith and Spirituality in Mental Health

 Simran Singh, MD, Behavioral Health, El Camino Hospital